 Ping, a tiny five-month old male Chihuahua, needed life-saving surgery after suddenly becoming paralysed.

 The CT images were used to commission bespoke 3-D printed guides (designed and made by Vet3d) to enable precise placement of tiny 1.0mm diameter screws (see photo).
 While waiting for the guides, Ping was hospitalised at Hamilton’s in a neck brace with nursing care to keep him comfortable and prevent further damage to his spinal cord.
-Surgery took place six days later with John and surgery specialist, Michael Hamilton, stabilising the unstable region of Ping’s neck using the guided screws and encasing them in bone cement.
+Surgery took place six days later with our neurologist along with surgery specialist, Michael Hamilton, stabilising the unstable region of Ping’s neck using the guided screws and encasing them in bone cement.

 Ping made a remarkable recovery and one week later he was able to walk out of the hospital for a pain-free, happy, normal life.

 Ping is my baby!
 He’s such a tiny little puppy and I was devastated when he became so weak.
 When I heard he needed spinal surgery I couldn’t believe such a tiny dog would cope with such a major procedure.
 The team at Hamilton’s were fantastic and I can’t thank John, Michael and the whole team enough for all their expertise and care.
 It truly is amazing that my bionic puppy is back to his normal self so quicklyMs Zoe Chekalla, Ping's Owner